Catholic Church sexual abuse cases by country

 This page documents Catholic Church sexual abuse cases by country.

-Catholic sexual abuse cases in Europe have been documented by cases in several dioceses in European nations.
-Investigation and widespread reporting of sexual abuse scandals were conducted in the early 21st century related to numerous dioceses in the United States of America; several American dioceses have filed for bankruptcy after settling civil lawsuits from victims.
+Catholic Church sexual abuse cases in Europe have been documented in several dioceses in European nations.
+Investigations and widespread reporting of sexual abuse scandals were conducted in the early 21st century related to numerous dioceses in the United States of America; several American dioceses have filed for bankruptcy after settling civil lawsuits from victims.
 A significant number of cases have also been reported in Ireland, Australia, New Zealand, Canada, and countries in Europe, Latin America, Africa, and Asia.

 In 2001, lawsuits were filed in the United States and Ireland, alleging that some priests had sexually abused minors and that their superiors had conspired to conceal and otherwise abet their criminal misconduct.
 In 2004, the John Jay Report tabulated a total of 4,392 priests and deacons in the U.S. against whom allegations of sexual abuse had been made.
-The numbers of reported abuse allegations and court cases has increased worldwide since then.
+The numbers of reported abuse allegations and court cases have increased worldwide since then.